How to prepare yourself for death, for the moment when the consciousness leaves the body?

 Stage 2.

 You will lose control over your body fluids.
 Blood circulation will become slower.
 You will lose control over the function of the tongue, intestines, and bladder.
 Your tongue and mouth will dry out and you will run a runny nose.
 You will feel a strong thirst.
-Everything will be seen as if from a long distance and hear faint and opaque.
+Everything will be seen as if from a long distance and heard faint and opaque.
 You will hear the noise of water and you will get the impression of floating in the air.
-You will feel anxious and you will prone to getting angry.
+You will feel anxious and you will be prone to getting angry.
 The common sense gradually begins to weaken.
 You will lose your mental clarity.
 Memories will begin to weaken.
 The mind will become agitated and confused.
 You will start looking for orientation with the help of feelings.
-You will the impression of smoke-like phenomena.
+You will have the impression of smoke-like phenomena.

 External signs: